blblack/tofurkey/README.md

     # Do the final install to system dirs (reuses cached compile from above):
     sudo zig build install -Doptimize=ReleaseSafe --prefix /usr

-### Known eventual TODOs for the Zig port:

-* clock\_nanosleep() - I made a wrapper that's tailored to our use, but should build a generic real implementation to upstream to std.posix.
-It clearly belongs, it's just missing there currently.